Yoga Swing Combats Gravity

 - To come back up, hold the fabric or the handles and pull yourself back to upright.

-It looks a lot more scary than you think.
+It looks a lot scarier than you think.
 I was surprised at how easy this pose was to achieve the first time I tried.
 It reminded me of my childhood days in the playground

 Awakening the Dormant Child Within You

 What do children enjoy most of all when playing physical games with an adult, asking for more, screaming: “Again, again!”?
 The answer is: pick them up by the ankles until they hang upside down.
 Children instinctively know that inverting gravity is good for the body.
 They can never get enough of hanging upside down because it helps them relax and grow.

-When using a yoga swing adults too can enjoy the same exhilarating sensation that children get from hanging upside down.
+Aerial yoga empowers adults to enjoy the same exhilarating sensation that children get from hanging upside down.
 You can use it for the most basic moves to the most spectacular acrobatics, the limits are endless, your safety always guaranteed.

 Young or old, thin or fat, it doesn't matter.
 Whether you are flexible or not, strong or weak, anybody can do this to the limits of their own pleasure.
 It's a great way to increase flexibility and strengthen the body and to have fun while you are working out.
 An aerial yoga inversion swing is like a fun toy that incidentally gives you one of the best workouts you will ever experience.